uc-cdis/dataSTAGE-data-ingestion/README.md

 4. Generate a list of commands to create Google Groups and a mapping file for the joindure script.
 This step uses a new script called generate_google_group_cmds.py stored in this repo which uses the extract output to create a mapping.txt file (important for the joindure script) and a google-groups.sh file (to later be run by the fence sidecar which is deployed with this job.)
 5. Run joindure script.
 This script is stored in this repo in scripts/joindure.
 6. Make PR to this repo with the outputs: https://github.com/uc-cdis/dataSTAGE-data-ingestion-private

+This repo has a suite of unit tests which be run like so:

+`cd scripts/tests`

+`./test_all.sh`